Read my review of foods making their debut at the 2018 Minnesota State Fair by clicking here.

 6. Polish sausage corndog

-Combine the pronto pup with its wimpy hot dog with a Super Dog and its obnoxious size and novelty shape.
+Combine the pronto pup with its wimpy hot dog with a Super Dog and its obnoxious size.
 What do you get?
 A Polish sausage corndog.
 The meat is hearty, the breading isn’t too sweet, and it really fills you up.
 And at $7, it’s a great price.

 7. Giant egg roll on-a-stick

 Another new food in 2017 that’s making my must-eat list for 2018 is the giant egg roll on-a-stick from Que Viet.
 A new vendor in 2017, Que Viet only sold four items (the egg roll, garlic cream cheese wontons, amazing Vietnamese iced coffee and bubble tea), and they were amazing.
 This egg roll is packed with pork and has more substance to it than a typical egg roll.
 And it wasn’t too crispy.
 I hate when all you get in your bite is the shell.
 Want this fix outside of the Fairgrounds?
 Check out Que Viet locations in Brooklyn Center and Northeast Minneapolis.